jadry92/BlogNotes/docs/_posts/notes/2021-08-03-Bluetooth-Bypass-Project.md

 #### Solution 2 : "Apps already made"

 There is tons of Android Apps for bluetooth features but nothing that I'm looking for.

+#### Solution 3 : "Make an App to fix the problem"

+I'm going to choose this because I think it's the "easiest" way to fix this.

+I will use React Native because I have a bit of knowledge on React.js.

+____
+### Entry -- 04/08/2021

+#### Setting up Development Env

+I followed https://reactnative.dev/docs/environment-setup, the have to ways to setup your env.
+The easy is **Expo CLI** which it's a tool to develop React Native APP.
+An the normal one which is installing the **React Native CLI**.

+I installed the normal which involved install [Android Studio](https://developer.android.com/studio/index.html)

+___
+### Entry --